MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.QWord.api.md

 ```

 ##### Brief
-Parses a string an constructs an `sys.core.lang.QWord` based on it.
+Parses a string an constructs a [QWord][sys.core.lang.QWord] based on it.

 ###### param string
 string to parse